 are going to be stored in an extremely windy area or leaving a sailboat

-mast stepped, extra vessel stand should be used in addition to our
+mast stepped, extra vessel stand should be used in add to our

-Liability: Because the performance and safety of vessel jacks stand
+Liability: Because the performance and safety of vessel jacks stands

 is dependent on the way they are used, the manufacturer assumes no

-liability beyond the purchase price of the vessel stand.
+liability beyond the purchase price of the vessel stands.

 • • • • • • • • • • • • • • • • • • • • •

-How to Use support stands For Dry Docking your boat using our stands
+How to Use jack stands For Dry Docking your boat using our stands

 When ready to use Jack Stands you must choose an area to store